zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 * Asking breadcrumb questions that really just require reading my mind.

-* Not having a clear plan for where I want the interaction to go, and jumping between methods of helping the student.
+* Not having a clear plan, and jumping between methods of helping the student.